mridul037/mridul037/README.md

 **Quote of the hour:**

-The best thing software can be is easy, but the way to do this is to get the defaults right, not to limit users' choices.
+Various studies indicate that the optimal team size is between 2 and 5, with 3 being the mode.
+With more than 5 team members, team management begins to dominate the work.

-~ Paul Graham (programmer)
+~ Daniel T. Barry
 <pre>

 </pre>